Hierarchical Relation-augmented Representation Generalization for Few-shot Action Recognition: Related Work

 \subsection{Few-shot Image Classification}

-The goal of few-shot image classification~\citep{fei2006one,pan2024semantic,wang2023few12,ye2021learning} is to recognize unseen categories with limited annotated samples.
+The goal of few-shot image classification~\citep{fei2006one,pan2024semantic,wang2023few12,ye2021learning,yang2025hyperbolic,yu2023balancing} is to recognize unseen categories with limited annotated samples.
 Existing few-shot solutions can be broadly categorized into three groups: \textbf{i)} \textit{Augmentation-based} methods typically generate auxiliary data samples by feature augmentation~\citep{chen2019image,chen2019multi,albalak2024improving} or generative models~\citep{li2020adversarial,zhang2018metagan}, to increase the diversity of the support set; \textbf{ii)} \textit{Optimization-based} methods~\citep{jamal2019task,sun2024meta,rusu2018meta,rajeswaran2019meta,finn2017model} learn good initial model parameters, such that updating the initial parameters via a few gradient steps could adapt well to new tasks; \textbf{iii)} \textit{Metric-based} methods~\citep{yoon2019tapnet,yangone,zhu2023transductive,cheng2023frequency} (\emph{e.g.}, ProtoNet~\citep{snell2017prototypical} and RelationNet~\citep{sung2018learning}) first learn a common feature space for all classes, and then employ pre-defined or learned distance metrics to compare query and support samples.

-Our work shares a similar spirit of metric-based methods~\citep{snell2017prototypical,vinyals2016matching}, whereas we address more complex and challenging few-shot action recognition that requires long-range relation modeling between spatio-temporal locations.
+Our work shares a similar spirit of metric-based methods~\citep{snell2017prototypical,vinyals2016matching}, which classify query samples by measuring their similarities to support examples in a learned embedding space.
+However, we address more complex and challenging few-shot action recognition that requires long-range relation modeling between spatio-temporal locations.
 With respect to this, we further jointly learn inter-video and inter-task relationships to learn distinct temporal features.
 By unifying such three types of relation modeling under our framework, we can learn task-specific temporal cues for each video from a holistic view.